-The school district is obligated to conduct a tests each year, of its emergency plans, for sheltering and early dismissal.
+The school district is obligated to conduct drills each year, of emergency plans, for sheltering and early dismissal.
 Transportation and communication procedures are part of the test.
 Parents/Guardians will be notified at least one week prior to such drill.